ECE 201L Circuit Analysis Laboratory

 This lab provides experience with

 Do the following exercises.
-Report your results by editing the attached Word document and submitting it in Isidore.
-Submit one report per group, but each individual is responsible for having copies of the report and any additional documentation.
+Report your results by editing the attached Word document, turning in a printed document and submitting it in Isidore.
+Submit one report per group.
+Remember that responsiblity for reporting will rotate among group members.

 Record the voltage and current for at least five evenly-spaced, input voltage levels from 1 to 6 volts.
 The voltages do not have to be exact round numbers.
 Record the values on a spreadsheet and plot current vs. voltage.
 Ohm’s law says that the data should lie on a straight line whose slope is the conductance (1/R).
-Find the resistance from your data and compare the value to that obtained by using the DMM.
+Find the resistance from your data and compare the value to that obtained by direct measurement with a multimeter.

 Paste a copy of your Excel plot in your lab report.
 A plot of the difference between the fitted line and the data points is often informative and you should include that plot as well.